addygupta21/ChatVision/README.md

 ![Quiz1](/images/quiz.png)

-ChatVision will start taking your quiz on that particular topic.
+ChatVision will start taking your quiz on that particular topic

 ![Quiz1](/images/quiz2.png)